mc0110/inetbox2mqtt/bin/README.md

 This is not a partition but the full image for the ESP32 and only works with the 4MB chips.
 The address 0 is not a typo.

 After flashing, please reboot the ESP32.
-It will start with an access point on 192.168.4.1.
+It will start with an access point on IP 192.168.4.1.
 After connecting with wifi you can start a browser to http://192.168.4.1.
 Now you should input the credentials.
 After you have done everything, press the button for "normal run" and restart the chip.
 It will than start without web frontend.